Ley789/SimpleRayTracer/Thesis/thesis.md

 ### Orthographic

-In a orthographic projection every ray is parallel to each other and has its center in the view plane.
-Given a camera $c=(p,f,u,r)$ and a viewing plane $V$, we define the matrix of rays that represents a orthographic projection as
+In an orthographic projection every ray is parallel to each other and has its center in the view plane.
+Given a camera $c=(p,f,u,r)$ and a viewing plane $V$, we define the matrix of rays that represents an orthographic projection as

 $$
     O_{ij} :=  (\vec{f} + snd(V_{ij}) * \vec{r} + fst(V_{ij}), \vec{f})